 While sweater patterns vary in the stitch techniques they use, most work in rib at the top and bottom of a sweater to bring stretch to the shape.
 To create shapes around the arms and neck you will also need to know how to bind off in the middle of your work as well as finishing your project.
 To create a seamless knitting experience, knowing your Ks (knit) from your Ps (purl) will be super helpful!
 Check you know your knitting abbreviations and how to read a knitting pattern.

 With these skilled mastered, you are ready to give a sweater a go!

 Choose the perfect beginner sweater pattern

 While knitting an adult sweater is a big task, you can opt for something bulkier.
-Using a chunky yarn will mean the garment will work up quicker and is a great way to get used to the new techniques involved with making a jumper.
-Alternatively for a smaller scale project for the little ones in your life, a basic baby jumper is the perfect way to test out those jumper making skills or why not a fun dog sweater pattern?
+Using a bulky yarn will mean the garment will work up quicker and is a great way to get used to the new techniques involved with making a sweater.
+Alternatively for a smaller scale project for the little ones in your life, a basic baby sweater is the perfect way to test out those sweater making skills or why not a fun dog sweater pattern?

 Choosing the yarn